Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 ## Install

-If you want to install a version of the *Stock-List Demo* in your local Lightstreamer Server, follow these steps.
+If you want to install a version of the *Stock-List Demo* in your local Lightstreamer Server, follow these steps:

 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Make sure that Lightstreamer Server is not running.
-* In the `adapters` folder of your Lightstreamer Server installation you may find a `Demo` folder, containing some adapters ready-made for several demo including the Stock-List one.
-If this is the case, you have already a Stock-List Demo Adapter installed and you may stop here.
+* In the `adapters` folder of your Lightstreamer Server installation, you may find a `Demo` folder, containing some adapters ready-made for several demo including the Stock-List one.
+If this is the case, you already have a Stock-List Demo Adapter installed and you may stop here.
 Please note that, in case of Demo folder already installed, the MetaData Adapter jar installed is a mixed one that combines the functionality of several demos.
-If the Demo folder is not installed or you have removed it or you want to install the Stock-List Adapter Set alone, please continue to follow the next steps.
+If the Demo folder is not installed, or you have removed it, or you want to install the Stock-List Adapter Set alone, please continue to follow the next steps.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java/releases), unzip it, and copy the `StockList` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Copy the `ls-generic-adapters.jar` file from the `lib` directory of the sibling "Reusable_MetadataAdapters" SDK example to the `shared/lib` subdirectory in your Lightstreamer Server installation home directory.
 * Launch Lightstreamer Server.